blcxtranslations/blcx/_translated/chapter-0030.md

 A cultivator up ahead nodded, and regretfully said: "Although the Soaring Cloud sect cannot compare to our Floating Cloud Valley, but they are still a sect with almost a thousand years of heritage, they must have a lot of techniques, spirit tools, and seals."

-"Yes, I heard there are also a lot of Foundation Building mid rank techniques for sale."
+"Yes, I heard there are also a lot of Foundation Building mid-rank techniques for sale."

 - - -
 - - -